Stellantis/stellantis.github.io/_webportal-public-reference/System.OnShutDown.md

 ---
 Event triggered when the system is being shut down.

->**Note :** This event is triggered 2 seconds before the system is completely shut down.
+>**Note:** This event is triggered 2 seconds before the system is completely shut down.

 ### EXAMPLE